Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/using-networkscenemanager.md

   - The `NetworkSceneManager` is only instantiated when a `NetworkManager` is started.
 - As a server:
   -  Any scene you want synchronized with currently connected or late joining clients **must** be loaded via the `NetworkSceneManager`
-    - If you use the `UnityEngine.SceneManagement.SceneManager` during a netcode enabled game session, then those scenes will not be synchronized with currently connected or late joining clients.
+    - If you use the `UnityEngine.SceneManagement.SceneManager` during a netcode enabled game session, then those scenes will not be synchronized with currently connected clients.
-      - A "late joining client" is a client that joins a game session that has already been started and there are already one or more clients connected
+      - A "late joining client" is a client that joins a game session that has already been started and there are already one or more clients connected.
-        - _All netcode aware objects spawned prior to a late joining client need to be synchronized with the late joining client._
+        - _All netcode aware objects spawned prior to a late joining client will be synchronized with a late joining client._
+      - If you load a scene on the server-side using `UnityEngine.SceneManagement.SceneManager` then it will be synchronized with late joining clients unless you use server-side scene validation (see [Scene Validation](using-networkscenemanager.md#scene-validation)).
+        - _It is a best practice to use `NetworkSceneManager` when loading scenes _
   -  The server does not require any clients to be currently connected before it starts loading scenes via the `NetworkSceneManager`.
     - Any scene loaded via `NetworkSceneManager` will always default to being synchronized with clients.
       - _Scene validation is explained later in this document._